Skip to main content

 Area(s) of Expertise

 Nisha's research focuses on developing implantable polymeric devices for precise and targeted drug delivery, aiming to enhance chemotherapy efficacy.
 These advanced implants are designed for sustained drug release at specific body sites, maximizing therapeutic benefits and reducing systemic side effects.
-In addition, Nisha explores the antioxidant potential of nanoparticles, particularly in cancer cell models.
-They also investigate nanostructured polymer films for tissue engineering, aiming to improve tissue regeneration and wound healing outcomes.
+A major focus of their project is the synergistic co-delivery of chemotherapeutic agents to overcome chemoresistance, one of the biggest challenges in treating aggressive tumors.